These hormone disrupting chemicals are so widely used that we are constantly exposed. They can harm our health, even at very low levels.

 Where are they found?

-Bisphenols are present in some polycarbonate plastic products (including water bottles, food storage containers and packaging, sports equipment, and compact discs), epoxy resin liners of aluminum cans, and cash register receipts.
+Bisphenols are present in some polycarbonate plastic products (including water bottles, food storage containers and packaging, and sports equipment), epoxy resin liners of aluminum cans, and cash register receipts.

-Phthalates can be found in some polyvinyl chloride (PVC) plastic products (including vinyl flooring, shower curtains, toys, plastic wrap, and food packaging and containers), glues, caulks, paints, personal care products, and air fresheners.
+Phthalates can be found in some polyvinyl chloride (PVC) plastic products (including vinyl flooring, shower curtains, toys, and food packaging and containers), glues, caulks, paints, personal care products, and fragranced products such as laundry soap and air fresheners.

 What are the health concerns?